Populating Active Directory from OpenLDAP

 </ldapConnection>

 You can have multiple tasks in your connector (identified by the lsc>tasks>task value).
-In this tutorial, we have only one task, named ADuser
+In this tutorial, we have only one task, named ADuser.

 In this task, we define the source service (OpenLDAP) and the destination service (AD):